jorchford/ebay-order-export/readme.md

 ## How to Use

-1. Install from Chrome Web Store [Click to Install](https://chromewebstore.google.com/detail/ebay-order-export-tool/kifpnlnbboicjkfpicbjegifohgkfbho)
+1. Install from Chrome Web Store or download the offline package
 2. Log in to your eBay seller account
 3. Click the extension icon to start
 4. Select orders for export